sequelize/website/versioned_docs/version-6.x.x/core-concepts/validations-and-constraints.md

 In this tutorial you will learn how to setup validations and constraints for your models in Sequelize.

-For this tutorial, the following setup will be assumed:
+For this tutorial, assume the following setup:

 ```js
 const { Sequelize, Op, Model, DataTypes } = require("sequelize");